kikugo/Search-Wise/README.md

 # Course Compass

-Course Compass is a smart search tool for online courses, featuring web scraping capabilities, a semantic search implementation, and an interactive Streamlit web application.
+Course Compass is a smart search tool for online courses from Analytics Vidhya, featuring web scraping capabilities, a semantic search implementation, and an interactive Streamlit web application.

 ## Table of Contents